-- Provides independent oversight of annual financial reporting and public disclosures; - Reviews and oversees the system of internal financial controls; - Reviews accounting policies to ensure TREE Fund is compliant in its reporting and disclosures with Generally Accepted Accounting Principles (GAAP); - Periodically selects an independent accountant via a competitive bid process to perform annual audits and prepare necessary tax returns and disclosures; - Establishes and oversees the annual audit process and schedule with support from the President/CEO and the Secretary-Treasurer; - Reviews and approves the independent auditors' reports (to include management letters, letters to those entrusted with governance, state and Federal tax filings, and the audited financial statements themselves) on behalf of the full Board of Trustees, and ensures that all documents are provided to all Trustees with sufficient time for review prior to annual tax filings; - Oversees any legal matters involving TREE Fund, its employees, or volunteers and engages counsel as necessary with support from the President/CEO - Reviews interim financial report and Board of Trustees minutes to ensure actions are compliant with GAAP and supportive of approved budgets and contracts; and - Supports Governance Committee in policy-making and implementation with regard to ethics, legal and accounting matters.
+- Chaired by the Secretary-Treasurer of the Board of Trustees; - Coordinates the review and Trustee approval process for the annual operating budget prepared and submitted by the President/CEO; Finance Committee members will review and assess President/CEO recommendations for individual staff member compensation, though a single salary pool line will be provided to the full Board of Trustees, within which the President/CEO has discretion to manage compensation and benefits; - Coordinates the review and Trustee approval of any special project budgets beyond normal operations, e.g. capital campaigns, non-recurring special events, etc. - Reviews monthly financial reports with management, comparing actual revenues and expenses to approved budgets and making recommendations to management or the Board of Trustee when necessary; - Establishes and manages investment and banking policies for the organization and reports to the board on a regular basis on the condition of such investment balances; - Oversees risk management policies, including review of insurance coverage for all aspects of TREE Fund's operations; - Provides independent oversight of annual financial reporting and public disclosures; - Reviews and oversees the system of internal financial controls; - Reviews accounting policies to ensure TREE Fund is compliant in its reporting and disclosures with Generally Accepted Accounting Principles (GAAP); - Periodically selects an independent accountant via a competitive bid process to perform annual audits and prepare necessary tax returns and disclosures; - Establishes and oversees the annual audit process and schedule with support from the President/CEO and the Secretary-Treasurer; - Reviews and approves the independent auditors' reports (to include management letters, letters to those entrusted with governance, state and Federal tax filings, and the audited financial statements themselves) on behalf of the full Board of Trustees, and ensures that all documents are provided to all Trustees with sufficient time for review prior to annual tax filings; - Oversees any legal matters involving TREE Fund, its employees, or volunteers and engages counsel as necessary with support from the President/CEO - Reviews interim financial report and Board of Trustees minutes to ensure actions are compliant with GAAP and supportive of approved budgets and contracts; and

+Supports Governance Committee in policy-making and implementation with regard to ethics, legal and accounting matters.